marcolivierbouch/custom-domain-ready/README.md

 Custom domains are a very valuable feature for enterprise clients in the Saas world.
 This project will help you add custom domain to your enterprise SaaS using a Vercel Proxy and a basic frontend to manage the API.

+This solution is pefect for adding a custom domain on a js file or any type of files that your clients need to import in their website.

 ## How to configure Next.JS custom domain proxy deployed in Vercel

 For this tutorial you'll need a [Vercel](https://vercel.com/) account.